How to get set for interest rate rises

 Look at your incomings and outgoings.
 How much spare cash do you have at the end of every month?
 Online budget planners can help you with this.
 Calculate how much different rate rises might add to your monthly mortgage repayments.
 Think about how you would manage if your mortgage costs increased by £30, £50 or £100 a month.
 Would you be able to afford them?

 If you're already on a tight budget, look at where you can save money now before interest rate rises begin to bite.
 Do you really need satellite TV?
 Is your golf club or gym membership an essential?
 Consider getting advice from a money information or debt advice agency.
 They might be able help.
 Don't wait until you're in difficulties before doing something.

-Talk to your lender sooner rather than later.
-"Find out what options are open to you," says Tina.
+Talk to a mortgage adviser sooner rather than later.
+"Find out what options are open to you," says Laura.
 "You might be able to move to another product offering more security of payments - a fixed rate mortgage, for example.
 You might be able to extend the term of your mortgage to reduce your monthly repayments."

 Don't be afraid to switch

 If your current lender can't offer you a competitive mortgage deal that meets your needs then look elsewhere.
-Whole of market mortgage broker NMS has impartial advisers who can search thousands of different products to find the deals that best match each customer's circumstances and requirements.
+Whole of market mortgage comparison from NMS has impartial advisers who can search thousands of different products to find the deals that best match each customer's circumstances and requirements.